 - In the Catalog pane, browse to Databases > Add_data_to_a_project.gdb.
 Click the slope raster dataset to select it.

-- Drag and drop the slope dataset onto the scene.
+- Drag the slope dataset onto the scene.

 The default layer symbology is a black-to-white color scheme.
 You'll change it to a conventional color scheme for slope.

-- In the Contents pane, click the symbol patch (the black-to-white color scheme) for the slope layer.
+- In the Contents pane, click the slope layer symbol (the black-to-white color scheme).

 Names appear above their associated color schemes.